Princess Augusta Sophia of the United Kingdom: Childhood and adolescence

-The young Augusta was a great favourite with Miss Planta, who called her "the handsomest of all the Princesses" though compared to her older sister, she was "childish".
-However, the princess was painfully shy, and stammered when in front of people she did not know.
-From an early age Augusta was fixed on being good and was often upset when she did not succeed.
+The young Augusta was a great favourite of Miss Planta, who called her "the handsomest of all the Princesses" though compared to her older sister, she was considered "childish".
+However, the princess's personality was painfully shy, she stammered when in front of people she did not know.
+From an early age, Augusta was fixed on being good and was often upset when she did not succeed.
 Her behaviour veered in between troublesome and well-mannered.
 She sometimes threw tantrums and hit her governesses, though she also often had a calm disposition and family-minded ways.
 She strongly disliked the political tensions that by 1780 had sprung up between her elder brothers and their parents, and preferred to occupy herself with her coin collection.
 As all her sisters were, Augusta was sheltered from the outside world so much that her only friends were her attendants, with whom she kept up a frequent correspondence.

 In 1782, Augusta had her debut into society at the King's birthday celebrations.
-As she was still terrified of crowds, her mother did not tell her daughter about her debut until two days before it happened.
+As she was still terrified of crowds, her mother didn't plan to tell her daughter about her debut until two days before it happened.
 Later that year, the Princess's youngest brother, Alfred, died, followed eight months later by her next youngest brother, Octavius.
 When the princesses went to see the summer exhibition in 1783 at the Royal Academy, they were made so distraught by the portraits of their two youngest brothers that they broke down and cried in front of everyone.
 In August 1783 came the birth of Augusta's youngest sibling, Amelia.
 She stood as a godmother, along with Charlotte and George.
 Although the birth of her sister did not erase the pain she felt at losing her brothers, Augusta did not dwell on their deaths as her father did.

-By the time they reached their teens, the three eldest princesses were spending a great deal of time with their parents.
+By the time they reached their teenage years, the three eldest princesses were spending a great deal of time with their parents.
 They accompanied them to the theatre, to the Opera, and to Court, and their once academic lessons began to wind down, with music and the arts becoming the new focus.
 They heard famous actresses such as Sarah Siddons read, and along with Charlotte and their parents, Augusta met John Adams when he was presented to the Queen.
 The three girls were always dressed alike at public functions, the only difference ever in their dresses being colour.
 Though so often displayed in public, Augusta still was happiest at home, where she adored her younger brothers Ernest, Augustus, and Adolphus.
 She was also extremely close to her sister Elizabeth, as Charlotte was often haughty and overly conscious of her position as Princess Royal.